11,000 people in WV claim Native American ancestry — Couldn’t own property until 1960s

 In the 19th century, as the United States of America thundered westward, the government forced Native Americans to relocate to reservations outside West Virginia, or assimilate and list themselves as “white” or “colored”, a process that continued into the 1950s.
 We talked to people who grew up next to Cherokees born in the 19th century, segregated in the same part of town as African-Americans.
 It wasn’t until Civil Rights legislation was passed in the 1960s that Native Americans could own property in the state.

-Although West Virginia was founded in 1863 during the Civil War as Virginia without slavery, it was still segregated, “and Indians didn’t legally exist,” Wayne Appleton, head of the Appalachian American Indians of West Virginia, told me.
+Although West Virginia was founded in 1863 during the Civil War as, essentially, Virginia without slavery, it was still segregated, “and Indians didn’t legally exist,” Wayne Appleton, head of the Appalachian American Indians of West Virginia, told me.
 “When people raised the question of why some people in the state have darker skin, the standard answer was, well, we’re Portuguese, because that made them white.”
 Appleton, a Charleston-based chemist who also goes by the name “Chief Grey Owl”, has made it his life’s work to resurrect the heritage of Native Americans in the state.

 Federal and state leaders did all kinds of things to obscure the history of previous human inhabitants.
 They spread rumors that somebody else had built burial mounds.
 Curriculums emphasized that West Virginia had been empty, or a “hunting ground”, before white settlers moved in, a line we heard echoed in interviews for the film.
 It’s comforting for white Americans to think that their ancestors didn’t displace anybody in settling this vast, diverse land.